Yuberz/LLSorter/README.md

 ## Features
 - Every character from μ's to Ikizurai-Bu!
 - Has additional data like group preference, blood type preference, and height preference!
+- True round robin, providing the most accurate answers possible.
-- "Quick" mode which uses transitive relationships to dramatically reduce time required to complete (common with other
+- "Quick" mode which uses transitive relationships to dramatically reduce time required to complete (common with other Love Live character sorters online)

 ## Caveats
 - True round robin takes an immense amount of comparisons (1953 comparisons!)